 12. After the session establishment finished, the vSM sends a session establishment response to the UE via the Common CP NF.

 NOTE: If both VPLMN and HPLMN have roaming agreement to use same NeS-ID for same service type, then only one NeS-ID is need in this call flow, and step 5-7 can be omitted.

+NOTE: For local breakout roaming scenario, the NeS-ID of HPLMN part of slice can be used for network function (e.g. hPCF) selection within HPLMN domain.

 6.1.1.3 Solution evaluation